gtlsgamr/htxyz/content/mahabharat/mahabharat_episode_12.md

 Realizing that the eighth child is a girl and not a boy, Kansa tries to kill her, but the child flies away from his hand and screams from the sky that his destroyer is already born.
-Kansa sets on the search to find the real eighth child of Devaki.
-Gokul celebrates the birth of Krishna.
+Kansa sets on the search to find the real eighth child of Devaki while Gokul celebrates the birth of Krishna.
 A spy informs him that the
 eighth child is in Gokul village.
 Kansa sends Putana, his childhood nanny and a demoness to kill all the children born on the same night as the eighth child.